Corneal ulcers and infections

 Corneal ulcers are most commonly caused by an infection with bacteria, viruses, fungi, or a parasite.

-- Acanthamoeba keratitis occurs in contact lens users, especially in people who make their own homemade cleaning solutions.
+- Acanthamoeba keratitis occurs in contact lens users.
+It is more likely to happen in people who make their own homemade cleaning solutions.

-- Fungal keratitis can occur after a corneal injury involving plant material, or in people with a suppressed immune system.
+- Fungal keratitis can occur after a corneal injury involving plant material.
+It may also occur in people with a suppressed immune system.

 - Herpes simplex keratitis is a serious viral infection.
-It may cause repeated attacks that are triggered by stress, esposure to sunlight, or any condition that impairs the immune system.
+It may cause repeated attacks that are triggered by stress, exposure to sunlight, or any condition that lowers the immune response.